manna422/pool_sim/README.md

 # Pool Simulator

 ## About
-This repository contains the source code for the simulator used in the 2015 Waterloo Engineering Competition (Software).
+This repository contains the source code for the simulator used in the 2015 Waterloo Engineering Competition (Programming).

 ## General Tasks
 1. Accept two text file